JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/2_evenMoreTuringMachines_1_14_20.md

     - Also, note that homework 1 has been updated to have some clarifications; the problems themselves haven't been changed, so don't worry if you already started working on it
     - The homework shouldn't be too bad; "the set questions just depend on the definition of a set, not on any theorems, and should be pretty similar to discrete math stuff you've seen in the past"
         - You don't have to be AS formal as you were in discrete math, following a template - you just have to be mathematical and show proofs
-        - For q_{reject}, we don't care if your tape head goes left or right, since we didn't specify that behavior
+        - For $q_{reject}$, we don't care if your tape head goes left or right, since we didn't specify that behavior
         - For the 3rd question, you do NOT need to prove your Turing Machine is correct; that's formal verification, and that's a WHOLE separate topic
             - Instead, you just need to show your algorithm itself is correct
             - Also, "deciding" for a Turing Machine means that the program will eventually terminate